HONORS 135 Ancient & Medieval History

 Carefully reading and noting texts is so important that the instructor applies two methods of evaluation:

 First, quizzes may be given.
 Quizzes are open book, so you may copy your answers from your notes onto the quiz sheet.
-Use your own words: language similar to the text may be plagiarism.
+Use your own words: language similar to the texts may be plagiarism.

 Bring your Concise Survey and Aspects textbooks to each class.
-The Machiavelli book only needs to be brought to the class where it will be discussed.
+The Machiavelli book only needs to be brought to the class when it will be discussed.
 Ask questions about about your texts.
 We will discuss them.
 After class, regularly through the semester, you should review your class notes and compare them with the texts.

 If you have a used textbook that has been already marked up, or an electronic version of the textbook, or some other problem with obtaining a textbook, see the instructor within the first two weeks of classes so that solutions can be found for your use of the textbook and subsequent evaluation.
 At the end of the second week the instructor will examine your books to see how marked-up they are.